strubloid/brazucas/README.md

 # Brazucas em Cork - Community Web Platform

 A full-stack web platform built for the Brazilian community in Cork, Ireland.
-This project features a modern React frontend with TypeScript and a serverless backend using Netlify Functions.
+This project features a modern React frontend with TypeScript and an Express.js backend with MongoDB.

 ## 🚀 Features